-Regulation Intent Issue Clarification 86.
-Support and Oversight 86.
+Regulation Intent lssue Clarification 86.
 Support and Oversight/Training and Orientation Sessions At a minimum, service agencies must provide training and orientation sessions to the host family including, but not limited to: initial certification of CPR, first aid, confidentiality, abuse prevention and reporting,(as may be applicable in the agency's policies and procedures) complaints, rights, care and any other topic the agency considers relevant.
 (Policy Directives for Service Agencies regarding the Host Family Program 3.1) The ongoing support and oversight of a host family placement must promote safety of the individual and the host family.
-It is [delete: important] required that the service agency provides training and orientation sessions to the host family.
+It is required that the service agency provides training and orientation sessions to the host family.
 Will the ministry cite a service agency in non-compliance if the First Aid training was not completed before the individual moves in?
-No, although the directive requires that a least one of the primary caregivers is required to have certified CPR and First Aid for all new placements, the directives do not stipulate a timeframe for the training to be completed.
-However, the Operational Guidelines for the Host Family Program states that at least one of the primary caregivers receive training to be certified in CPR and first aid at the beginning of the placement.
+Not necessarily.
+Although the directive requires that a least one of the primary caregivers is required to have certified CPR and First Aid for all new placements, the directive do not require that the training be fully completed before the individual moves in.
+However, and in keeping with best practices, the Operational Guidelines for the Host Family Program state that at least one of the primary caregivers receive training to be certified in CPR and first aid at the beginning of the placement.